praveer-k/payload.js/README.md

 This version of the payload.js demonstrate the goodness of keeping parts of the application into components and how it can be achieved using JQuery style of doing things.

-Few issues that you might get currently (because the implementation was discontinued !) are -
+Few issues that you might get currently (because the implementation was discontinued !) are:

 1. History cannot be saved.
 2. Routing is not implemented.